yourWaifu/sleepy-discord/source/documentation.html.md

 SLEEPY_ONE_THREAD
 -DSLEEPY_ONE_THREAD
 ```
-Disables anything that has to do with threads, because threads or ``std::threads`` doesn't work on everything.
+Disables anything that has to do with threads, because threads or ``std::threads`` don't work on everything.
 Currently there's no way to add in thread support of your own device yet.

 ## SLEEPY CUSTOM SESSION